Book Review: The Graveyard Book by Neil Gaiman

 Published by ATL Doyle

-I am an aspiring author, military wife, and mother of four boys.
-In my free time, I am a voracious reader and lover of large cups of tea.
+Author, philosopher, military wife, and mother of four boys, in my free time (haha, what is that?), I am a voracious reader and lover of large cups of tea.
 While I enjoy reading everything, my favorite genre is fantasy.
-One of my hobbies is reading and reviewing books on various online platforms.
+Some of my hobbies include reading and reviewing books on various online platforms, entering writing competitions, feeding the crows that visit my home, and overthinking.
 I have dabbled in short stories and writing poetry, publishing a small book of my poems in 2022, with an independent publisher.
-I enjoy keeping the world up-to-date on her writing, reading, and random thoughts on my blog.I am also currently writing my first novel.
+I enjoy keeping the world up-to-date on my writing, reading, and random thoughts on my blog.